lizhanmit/pet-clinic/README.md

 Solution

-  1. In terminal, `git fetch --tags`.
+i.
+In terminal, `git fetch --tags`.

-  2. In terminal, `mvn release:clean`.
+ii.
+In terminal, `mvn release:clean`.
 Then get the following.

 ```
 ...